haxtheweb/edtechjoker/draft-outline.md

 - We'll start doing some prototyping in class on paper / tablet / figma / XD / however you prototype things
   - Need to diagram the relationship between front end and back end via box diagrams
   - Need to start to draw the front end, pointing out how different aspects of it are handled visually
+  - What does the API look like?
+  - What data does the front end have that the back end needs?
+  - What information does the back end need to bring to the front end?
 - The goal of this initial rough work is to have...
   - the front end team envision what it might look like
   - the back end team envision what calls their might be to power data of the frontend prototype